We can help you upskill your workforce

 With around 14,000 new apprentices every year, many colleges and training providers delivering training to young people and adults, and thousands of employers looking to upskill their workforce, the issue of skills is critical to all that we do in the Sheffield City Region.

-Skills Bank matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve productivity.
-Funding is available to businesses that make a strong case for how the investment will deliver business growth.
+Skills Bank is a programme developed by the Sheffield City Region Local Enterprise Partnership which matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve their productivity.
+Funding is available to businesses that make a strong case for how the investment will deliver growth.

 Working Win provides guidance for people needing employment support in South Yorkshire and advice for employers.